Best Strategy for CPA Firms to Get Consistent Cash Flow

 Shift Your Pricing Model

 As we know, many accounting firms use the fixed pricing model.
 To create consistent cash flow for your accounting firm, you need to shift your model from a billable hour model to a subscription-based value service model.
+See my complete Guide to Value Pricing for Accountants article here.
 In my firm, I took all of my corporate clients and put them on a subscription model so they were all paying monthly for the entire yearly service.
 I could finally breathe again.
 Now, this doesn’t mean having to work every single month for the client.
 It’s about getting consistent cash flow throughout the year so that you have cash confidence.
 This is what creates predictable cash flow.

 As Verne Harnish, author of “How a Few Companies Make It…and Why the Rest Don’t (Rockefeller Habits 2.0)” says, “Revenue is vanity, profit is sanity, and cash flow is king.”